 Museums have always been exciting and enriching places to visit for people of all ages.
-However the nuisance and damage caused by museum pest is one of the major challenges that we are currently facing.
+However, the nuisance and damage caused by museum pest are one of the major challenges that we are currently facing.
 Museum pests are biological agents that can cause damage to museum collections.
 Museum collections are very susceptible to such pest attacks.
 These pests are responsible for substantial damage to museum objects, historic books and in buildings like palaces or historic houses.
 The cumulative effects of this damage can ultimately destroy a museum object.

 Lack of sanitation and poor maintenance of museums are the major reasons to attract pests.
-Many different types of artifact created from every imaginable material in museums throughout the world are responsible for both the rodent as well as insect infestation.
+Many different types of the artifact created from every imaginable material in museums throughout the world are responsible for both the rodent as well as insect infestation.
 The collection of material, antique in such museums is a very good source of food for these pests.
-Pests come in a variety of forms: insects, rodents, bats, birds and mold.
+Pests come in a variety of forms: insects, rodents, bats, birds, and mold.
 For insects, often the first evidence of their presence is the resultant damage, cast skins, or fecal spots rather than the pest itself.
 Insect pests that cause the most damage to museum collections can be classified into several types based on the kind of food sources they seek.
 Textile or fabrics pests, wood pests, stored product pests, paper pests, general pests are some of them.
 Wood mainly attracts burrowing insects that leave residue called frass and molted skins from larvae.
 These insects burrow into the wood causing a significant amount of structural damage.
-The most commonly found burrowing insects are the carpenter ants, termites and furniture beetles.
+The most commonly found burrowing insects are the carpenter ants, termites, and furniture beetles.
 Textile in costumes, carpets, upholstery and other objects attract clothes moth.
 Webbing clothes mob, case making moth and carpet moth are the types of moth that are commonly encountered.
 Paper and adhesive are usually damaged by silverfish which leave a characteristic pattern of damage called as ‘grazing’.
 Grazing is a type of damage where the surfaces are partially eaten by insects thus damaging them.
-Book lice also wreak havoc on book pages by poking holes in them as they feed.
+Booklice also wreak havoc on book pages by poking holes in them as they feed.

-The nests of mice, rats, birds and bats also affect museum collections because they can attract insects that may then move into collections seeking a food source.
+The nests of mice, rats, birds, and bats also affect museum collections because they can attract insects that may then move into collections seeking a food source.
 Poisonous baits deployed to control infestations and dead rodent carcasses will also provide a food source for a range of insect pests, including clothes moths, carpet beetles, blowflies and hide & leather beetles.

-Insects infest not all collections of objects in an equal ways.
+Insects infest not all collections of objects in an equal way.
 Mostly natural history collections with large numbers of dried insects, usually stored in drawers, dry plant material in herbaria, stuffed animals, fur and skeleton specimens are at a very high risk of infestation and damage.
 Large numbers of objects of these vulnerable materials are stored close to each other and in dark areas.
 This helps the spread of an infestation from one drawer or closet to the other.

 The second high-risk collections are ethnographic objects, which have similar materials as the natural history museums.
 In addition, a large amount of fur, feather, leather, plant materials or wood is stored together.
 Many of these objects like pumpkin vessels or textiles are stained (with food, body oil, sweat or urine), which is part of their use and cultural history and make them even more attractive for the insects feeding on them.

-Libraries and archives is also a very vulnerable site for pest infestation.
+Libraries and archives are also a very vulnerable site for pest infestation.
 Only a few insect species feed on paper and the historic bookbinding, but they can result in severe damage if the infestation is not found.